Hints and Tips

 The best thing to do is to visit the various comparison sites and if you have existing medical conditions it might pay to look for companies that specialise in those and don't be tempted to not tell them that you have a condition otherwise your insurance can become null & void!
 You might pay more but better safe than sorry

 Have you thought of booking direct with the hotel and getting one of the cheap flights?
 Since Covid the advice appears to be more of booking a package holiday.
 This may change as Covid retreats so listen to the experts at the time.

 At the end of the day it's your choice but it's worth considering carefully.

 Booking cheap flights

-If you use a debit card then you are more likely to lose your monies if the airline ceases trading whereas if you use your credit card then the issuer of that card will most likely reimburse you due to the law as regards credit cards.
+If you use a debit card then you can use Chargeback to hopefully recover your monies if the airline ceases trading whereas if you use your credit card then under Section 75 you have a claim against the card issuer.

 The only relatively safe way is to book via an ABTA agent so that you are covered.
 Any package tour that includes an airline that ceases to trade will most likely be covered.